Wednesday, 29 June 2016

 The wards would have comprised a mixture of trained nurses, and volunteers, known as Voluntary Aid Detachments (VAD).
 Matrons and sisters would have presided.

-The message from Gracie on the back of the photograph reads:
+The handwritten note from Gracie on the back of the photograph reads:

 “Ear Ida,